 “At the village of Yellow Walls, a road turns to the right over a little rivulet to Swords, and opens upon the sea…”1

-In the 150 or so years since these words were written, much has changed in Yellow Walls (‘Na Ballaí Buí’ in Irish) – not just the ‘village’ (which is no longer a village as such) but also in the wider geographical area or ‘townland’ of Yellow Walls which encompasses over 405 acres2 to the west and south-west of Malahide village in north county Dublin, in a region known as ‘Fingal’.
+In the 150 or so years since these words were written, much has changed in Yellow Walls (‘Na Ballaí Buí’ in Irish), a townland of around 405 acres2 to the west and south-west of Malahide village in north county Dublin, in a region known as ‘Fingal’.

 Over the years Yellow Walls and Malahide have grown outwards and into one another and the former is now considered part of the latter.
 But this wasn’t always the case with Yellow Walls at one stage being considerably larger than its neighbour, thanks mainly to the large numbers employed by the local cotton industry.